 A healthy society depends on a healthy planet, and climate change is putting both at risk.
-That’s why, in addition to serving clients and sharing insights, McKinsey has committed to achieving net-zero climate impact by 2030.
+That’s why, in addition to partnering with our clients on sustainability and sharing our insights, McKinsey is committed to reaching net zero in line with the latest climate science through decarbonizing our own operations and permanently removing all remaining emissions.
 We’re not alone on our journey to help build a more sustainable and inclusive future, and there will be challenges – but we all need to do more, together.

 One planet.
 One mission.
 All of us.